theoperatore/triangulate/README.md

 ### Collaborating

 Let's face it, sometimes tracking a hawk by your lonesome is ROUGH BUSINESS.
-Now with the new collaboration mode, you'll be able to track that hawk with all (max 50 because of Firebase's free account) of your friends!
+Now with the collaboration mode, you'll be able to track that hawk with all (max of 50 friends because of Firebase's free account) of your friends!

 To Collaborate: